iotaledger/iota-wiki/internal/learn/wallets/firefly-user-guide-ledger.md

 ---
-title: Firefly user guide Ledger fardware wallet
+title: Firefly Ledger user guide
 description: Firefly user guide for owners of Ledger Nano hardware wallets
 ---

 ## User Guide for Users of a Ledger Nano X or Ledger Nano S device